pivotal/docs-tap/scc/parameters-reference.hbs.md

 See [ImageScan reference](../scst-scan/scan-crs.hbs.md#imagescan) for details about the ImageScan custom resource.

-Additionally, check out [Supply Chain Security Tools for Tanzu – Store](../scst-store/overview.hbs.md) for details on how the artifacts found during scanning are catalogued.
+See [Supply Chain Security Tools for Tanzu – Store](../scst-store/overview.hbs.md) for details about how the artifacts found during scanning are catalogued.